 Language Evaluation: If English is not your first language, you might be eligible for language instruction programs.

 Accreditation: Having your educational and professional credentials recognized in Canada will help you in your search for a job.

-Internationally Trained Worker Loan Program (Loan Program) is a flexible line of credit to assist with covering the direct and indirect costs related to foreign credential recognition.
+Internationally Trained Worker (ITW) Loan Program assists with covering the costs related to foreign credential recognition.
 The loan may also help with other expenses related to help achieve employment that reflects international education, skills and experience.